Supplementary Educational Programs

 Concurrent Enrollment

-The general public also has an opportunity to take regular UCI courses without formal admission to the University, through UCI DCE’s Concurrent Enrollment program.
+UCI DCE oversees the Concurrent Enrollment program which allows members of the general public to take regular UCI courses without formal admission to the University.
 Courses are available on a space-available basis with the approval of the course instructor and/or academic department.
 For more information, visit Concurrent Enrollment website or email dce-services@uci.edu.

 Open Education